COVENSA: Evolution of COVENSA members

 In 1951 Anglo Chilean Nitrate acquired Lautaro Nitrate creating the Compañía Salitrera Anglo Lautaro.

 In 1960 when COSATAN went bankrupt, CORFO created the Empresa Salitrera Victoria (ESAVI) as a subsidiary from COSATAN's assets.

-Dissolution of COVENSA
+Dissolution

 In 1968 the government of President Eduardo Frei Montalva decided not to extend the duration of COVENSA, which was thus wound up on July 1.
 Negotiations between CORFO and Compañía Salitrera Anglo Lautaro led to the creation of the Sociedad Química y Minera de Chile that incorporates the assets of both.